lkrms/pretty-php/docs/Rules.md

 In `for` loops:

-- If an expression with multiple expressions breaks over multiple lines, newlines are added after comma-delimited expressions, and blank lines are added after semicolon-delimited expressions
+- If an expression with multiple expressions breaks over multiple lines, newlines are added after comma-delimited expressions, and blank lines are added after semicolon-delimited expressions.
-- Otherwise, if an expression breaks over multiple lines, newlines are added after semicolon-delimited expressions
+- Otherwise, if an expression breaks over multiple lines, newlines are added after semicolon-delimited expressions.
-- Otherwise, if the second or third expression has a leading newline, a newline is added before the other
+- Otherwise, if the second or third expression has a leading newline, a newline is added before the other.
-- Whitespace in empty expressions is suppressed
+- Whitespace in empty expressions is suppressed.

 Newlines are added before open braces that belong to top-level declarations and anonymous classes declared over multiple lines.

 Newlines are added before both operators in ternary expressions where one operator has a leading newline.

 In method chains where an object operator (`->` or `?->`) has a leading newline, newlines are added before every object operator.
-If the `AlignChains` rule is enabled and strict PSR-12 compliance is not, a newline is not added before the first object operator in the chain.
+If the `AlignChains` rule is enabled and strict PSR-12 compliance is not, the first object operator in the chain is excluded from this operation.

 ### `ListSpacing` (1)

-<small>(mandatory, `processDeclarations()`, priority 98)</small>

-Newlines are added between comma-delimited constant declarations and property declarations.
-When neither `StrictLists` nor `AlignLists` are enabled, they are also added to `use` statements between comma-delimited imports and traits that break over multiple lines.

-If a list of property hooks has one or more attributes with a trailing newline, every attribute is placed on its own line, and blank lines are added before and after annotated hooks to improve readability.

-### `ListSpacing` (2)

 <small>(mandatory, `processList()`, priority 98)</small>